Tresor11/final-capstone/README.md

 # Resell-app

-### This project is a single page application built with React,Redux and Rails
+### This project is a single page application built with React,Redux and Rails.

 #### This application is a resell-app where users can sell or buy partially used items for an affordable price.